 Request that the transcripts be sent directly to our Admissions Office.
 Official transcripts sent when applying will be kept on file.

 Transcripts are required from each post-secondary institution attended, including transcripts containing non-degree coursework and, if applicable, transcripts from a study-abroad program.

 You must send both, the official transcript in the foreign language and a certified English translation of the transcript.
 Unofficial copies are acceptable for review purposes during the application process, but you must submit an official copy following matriculation.

 No, GSAS maintains a self-managed application process.
-Applicants may monitor receipt of application requirements through the application form status check.
+Applicants may monitor receipt of application requirements through their application status page.

 Please alert the Admissions Office of your name change.
 This would also apply if your name is different on previous collegiate transcripts.
 You will need to submit documentation proving the name change.

 TOEFL scores are only valid for two years.

 Each department sets its own timeline for admissions review.
 Official notification from the Graduate School of Arts and Sciences Admissions Office will be sent via e-mail before the reply-by deadlines of April 15 and May 31 for Ph.D. and Master's files, respectively.